NuGet/Home/accepted/2024/supplied-by-platform.md

 ```

 The above represents the targets section for a framework.
 NuGet.Versioning is pruned.
-NuGet.Versioning will appear as a dependency, but it will not be in the list since it was never chosen.
+NuGet.Versioning *will not appear* as a dependency and it will not be in list since it was never chosen.

+To improve diagnosability, a [new section detailing the list of packages pruned](#future-possibilities) *may* be added later.

 `PackageSpec & project section of the assets file`